-- 51. In this case, the Indebtedness is secured by Loan and Security Documents that expressly provide for a court-appointed receiver over the Property in the circumstances. - 52.
-In determining whether the appointment of a receiver is "just or convenient", the Court must consider "all of the circumstances but in particular the nature of the property and the rights and interests of all relevant parties."
-81 - 53.
-The discretionary factors historically considered in the determination of whether it is appropriate to appoint a receiver were recently cited by Justice Osborne of this Court and include among others: - (a) whether irreparable harm might be caused if no order were made, although it is not essential for a creditor to establish irreparable harm if a receiver is not appointed where the appointment is authorized by the security documentation; - (b) the risk to the security holder taking into consideration the size of the debtor's equity in the assets and the need for protection or safeguarding of the assets while litigation takes place; - (c) the nature of the property; - (d) the balance of convenience to the parties; - (e) the fact that the creditor has the right to appoint a receiver under the documentation providing for the loan;
+- 42. In determining whether the appointment of a receiver is "just or convenient", the Court must consider "all of the circumstances but in particular the nature of the property and the rights and interests of all relevant parties."
+66 - 43.
+The discretionary factors historically considered in the determination of whether it is appropriate to appoint a receiver were recently cited by Justice Osborne of this Court and include, among others: - (a) whether irreparable harm might be caused if no order were made, although it is not essential for a creditor to establish irreparable harm if a receiver is not appointed where the appointment is authorized by the security documentation; - (b) the risk to the security holder taking into consideration the size of the debtor's equity in the assets and the need for protection or safeguarding of the assets while litigation takes place; - (c) the nature of the property; - (d) the balance of convenience to the parties; - (e) the fact that the creditor has the right to appoint a receiver under the documentation provided for the loan; - (f) the principle that the appointment of a receiver is extraordinary relief which should be granted cautiously; - (g) the consideration of whether a court appointment is necessary to enable the receiver to carry out its duties more efficiently; and - (h) the conduct of the parties.

-81 Bank of Nova Scotia v Freure Village on Clair Creek (1996), 40 CBR (3d) 274 (Ont SCJ) [Freure Village] at para 10.
+Bank of Nova Scotia v Freure Village on Clair Creek (1996), 40 CBR (3d) 274 (Ont SCJ) [Freure Village] at para 10.
 See also C & K Mortgage et al v 11282751 Canada Inc et al, 2024 ONSC 1039 at para 16 [C & K Mortgage].